Chicken Health: Complete Guide to Chicken Health and Diseases

 • First Aid: Move the chicken to a cooler or warmer environment as appropriate.
 Offer water and monitor for signs of distress or lethargy.

-• When to Contact a Veterinarian: If the chicken shows severe signs of heatstroke (panting excessively, drooling, weakness) or hypothermia (shivering, lethargy).
+• When to Contact a Veterinarian: If the chicken shows severe signs of heatstroke.
+Symptoms include panting excessively, drooling, and weakness.
+Contact a veterinarian if the chicken shows severe signs of hypothermia.
+Symptoms include shivering and lethargy.

 When to Contact a Veterinarian for Chicken Health